 Whole Life Insurance Frequently Asked Questions (FAQs)

 Whole life insurance has several features and there are several types to choose from.
 A good way to understand how whole life insurance works is to read the answers to typical questions people ask about it.
-If you have a question not listed here, feel free to visit our forum.

 When is the best time to buy whole life insurance?